markqvist/rnview/README.md

 ### Remote View Utility

 Remote image capture and transfer over Reticulum.
 Super early, very hacky, but functional prototype.
-Requires OpenCV bindings for python; install via `pip install opencv-python`, or on systems like Raspberry Pi with `sudo apt install python3-opencv`.
+Requires OpenCV bindings for python (installable via `pip install opencv-python`, or on systems like Raspberry Pi with `sudo apt install python3-opencv`).
+No PyPI package yet.
+Just clone and `make` to get a universal wheel.

+Feel free to hijack this project and make it into something much more fleshed out, useful and complete.

 ### Usage